-Police Roundup: Arrest made after shots fired on Sheppard Drive
+Police roundup: Arrest made after shots fired on Sheppard Drive

-HUNTINGTON — A Huntington man was arrested and charged in connection to an incident Monday morning in the 2900 block of Sheppard Drive.
+HUNTINGTON — A Huntington man was arrested and charged in connection with an incident Monday morning in the 2900 block of Sheppard Drive.

 According to a media release from the Huntington Police Department, Patrick Culver Elliot, 65, of Sheppard Drive, was charged with three counts of wanton endangerment involving a firearm.